mikemcbride/website/src/uses.md

 ## Editor & Terminal

 - My editor is [Neovim](https://github.com/neovim/neovim).
-- My theme is [Catppuccin](https://github.com/catppuccin/catppuccin).
+- My theme is [Tokyo Night](https://github.com/folke/tokyonight.nvim).
 I made a theme called [Electron Highlighter](/electron-highlighter) and spent an absurd amount of time on it and eventually came to realize I didn't want to keep tweaking it or making versions of it for new apps.
-Catppuccin is great, and there are plugins for almost anything you could imagine.
+Tokyonight is great, and there are plugins for lots of applications.
 - My font in my editor and terminal is [MonoLisa](https://monolisa.dev).
 It's also the monospace font you see on this website.
 It's highly readable and looks excellent.
 If I have to stare at a font all day, it's worth paying for one I enjoy looking at.
 For my terminal, I used the nerd-font font patcher script to add a bunch of extra icons to it.
 - I use [Kitty](https://sw.kovidgoyal.net/kitty/) for my terminal.
 I used iTerm for a very long time, but what sold me on Kitty was how every option is in a single config file, so it's super portable, and it's also cross-platform.
 - I use zsh as my shell, specifically oh-my-zsh.
 Their plugin system makes it super easy to add functionality.